IBM/MAX-ResNet-50/training/README.md

 - To initiate training in Watson Machine Learning.
 - To download model and log files.
-- Place downloaded files in parent directory for the docker to pick up.
+- Move the downloaded files to the parent directory so they are included in the Docker image

 #### Commands